Lord Havok: DC Rebirth

-A new incarnation of Lord Havok and the Extremists appears in Saratoga and battles Batman's Justice League before retreating to the Eastern European nation of Kravia, where on Angor Lord Havok was a prince before being passed over by his father.
-The Kravia of Earth is in turmoil due to a collapse of leadership, and Lord Havok retakes the country by offering them strength through his leadership.
-When Batman and the JLA arrive to confront the Extremists, they are forced to leave by soldiers acting under orders from the Kravian government who have voted to accept Lord Havok as ruler.
-The JLA then offer assistance to Kravian freedom fighters, and while Lord Havok is intimidating neighbouring nations to bring them under his rule, the Justice League confronts the Extremists in the various Kravian cities they are terrorizing.
+A new incarnation of Lord Havok and the Extremists appears in Saratoga and battles Batman's Justice League before retreating to the Eastern European nation of Kravia, where Havok was a prince before being passed over by his father.
+The Kravia of Earth is in turmoil due to a collapse of leadership, and Havok retakes the country by offering them strength through his leadership.
+When Batman and the JLA arrive to confront the Extremists, they are forced to leave by soldiers acting under orders from the Kravian government who have voted to accept Havok as ruler.
+The JLA then offer assistance to Kravian freedom fighters, and while Havok is intimidating neighbouring nations to bring them under his rule, the Justice League confronts the Extremists in the various Kravian cities they are terrorizing.

 Powers and abilities

 Lord Havok wears a suit of cybernetic armor with built-in high-tech weapons.
 The armor gives him protection from physical and energy attacks, enhanced strength and endurance, can generate energy blasts and force fields, and has a built-in radar system to detect unseen threats and has targeting systems.

-The Earth-8 version has an armor made from some kind of liquid metal, able to react to his thoughts and morph into blades and guns.
+The Earth-8 version has an armor made liquid metal, able to react to his thoughts and morph into various forms.
 Apparently, he also learned how to use "backwards speech" to effect magic in this world.